jaydeelew/CompareAI/frontend/src/__tests__/README.md

 # Frontend Tests

-This directory contains unit and integration tests for the CompareAI frontend.
+This directory contains unit and integration tests for the CompareIntel frontend.

 **📚 For comprehensive testing documentation, see: [Frontend Testing Guide](../../../docs/testing/FRONTEND_TESTING.md)**